 What is clipping?

 Clipping is when the amplifier tries to output more power than it is capable of then it will send rough frequencies to the speakers.
-This is called clipping when the speakers which used to get smooth frequencies now they are getting rough due to the amplifier trying hard to impress them with huge power which it is not capable of.
+This is called clipping when the speakers used to get smooth frequencies now they are getting rough due to the amplifier trying hard to impress them with huge power which it is not capable of.

 What does Clipping do to my speakers?